Check also this special article: Conventional (Vertical Cooker) Vs. Traditional Grill...

 The stainless steel cooking grids on Kamado Joe are in two half-moon sections, which allow you to cook with two different temperature zones at the same time.
 For example, you can sear the steak on one side and roast vegetables on the other side.

 Divide and conquer also comes standard with this accessory rack and two half-moon heat deflectors.
 It is a perfect place to set a water pan, by using an indirect heat setup for cooking something like ribs low and slow.
-If you need to add charcoal while cooking with the grids set in, Kamado Joe has covered with a grid lifter tool and fire poker accessory.
+If you need to add charcoal while cooking with the grids set in, Kamado Joe has got you covered with a grid lifter tool and fire poker accessory.

 Cleaning out ashes on the Big Green Egg can be a little messy because you need to have an ash rake to do this.
-Kamado Joe is easier to clean out because it has a stainless steel ash drawer.
+Kamado Joe is easier to clean because it has a stainless steel ash drawer.

 Which One Wins?